chengh42/nbb-vse/README.md

 # nbb-vse

-The NBB VSE teams and games
+The NBB VSE teams and games, with data served from [NBB database](https://db.basketball.nl/help/koppelingen).

 ## Development